 We must all recognise that the reopening process may be difficult and will take considerable time and careful planning.
 The following guidelines have been agreed by the presidents of all fields within the BUC:

 - Receive Permission

 Key Timeline Events

 - Government advice or guidance being updated regularly in all regions.
-Government guidance (27 July 2020) on the safe use of places of worship during the pandemic.
-Northern Ireland update (website constantly updated).
-Ireland update (11 July 2020).
-Scotland update (2 July 2020).
-Wales update (website constantly updated).
+Government guidance on the safe use of places of worship during the pandemic.
+Northern Ireland update.
+Ireland update.
+Scotland update.
+Wales update.

 - Church boards, working with their Health & Safety Officer in consultation with the Health Ministries department (where these are in place), must produce a risk assessment document, with a corresponding implementation document.

 - Government permission to return received – date may vary by region or even district when a “hotspot” system is in place.

 - Church boards “sign off” their churches as ready to open, notify their Conference or Mission office, and send them the risk assessments and implementation documents.

 - Conference and Mission executive officers collate responses and, based on that evidence, give formal permission for individual churches to open.